Admiral David Stinton Ingalls

 In 1916, at the age of 17, David Ingalls, son of Albert and Jane Ingalls, entered Yale University, where he took up flying by joining the university’s flying club.
 The organization became known as the First Yale Unit, considered to be the first naval air reserved unit.
 The members were wealthy students who were able to purchase their airplanes.

 Ingalls was an exceptional student pilot but, because of his young age, was not permitted active-duty status.
 He continued flying, however, and accepted active duty on his 18th birthday.
 Ingalls graduated from flight school as U.S. Navy Aviator Number 85.
 He took a week's furlough to visit his parents along with his fiancee, Margaret Allen before going overseas in September 1917.

 On July 9, 1918, he was transferred to the Allied Naval Base at Dunkirk, France, and attached to RAF Squadron 213 for combat experience.
 The squadron flew Sopwith Camel fighters and escorted bombers in raids on German airfields in Belgium.
 Except for heavy antiaircraft fire, the attacks were usually unopposed by enemy planes.
 The Camel’s reputation had made the German pilots wary of trying to engage the faster and more maneuverable British aircraft.

 Once back at Dunkirk, it did not take long for David Ingalls to begin making U.S. Navy history.
 His war record in the skies over France and Belgium was enviable.
 In only six weeks, Ingalls had flown 109 hours in Sopwith Camels; made 63 flights over enemy lines; participated in 13 low-altitude bombing raids; engaged in 13 aerial combat actions; and shot down five German planes and one observation balloon.
-He was awarded the British Distinguished Flying Cross and the American Distinguished Service Medal.
+He received the British Distinguished Flying Cross and the American Distinguished Service Medal.

 On October 1, 1918, David Ingalls was relieved of combat duty and sent to England to organize a U.S. Naval Air Squadron.
 After the war, Ingalls returned to Yale and finished his studies in 1920 and went on to receive an LL.D. from Harvard University Law School in 1923.